Tyrell (novel)

-Tyrell is a 2006 young adult novel by Coe Booth.
-The novel follows the titular character Tyrell, a 15-year-old African-American boy living in a roach-infested shelter in The Bronx.
-He dropped out of school to help care for his 7-year-old brother, and his mom wants him to sell drugs to help get them into an apartment, but Tyrell doesn't want to, especially because he doesn't want to go to prison like his dad.
+Tyrell is a 2006 sad adult novel by Coe Booth.
+The novel follows the character Tyrell, a 15-year-old African-American boy living in a roach-infested shelter in The Bronx.
+He dropped out of school with the excuse of helping take care of his 7-year-old brother.
+At the same time, his mother slightly hints for him to sell drugs to help their family move from a homeless shelter into an apartment.
+But Tyrell is reluctant given his fear of ending up in prison like his father.
 Instead, Tyrell plans a neighborhood party to help raise money.

-Tyrell won the 2006 Los Angeles Times Book Prize for Young Adult Novel, and Time has included it on their list of the "100 Best YA Books of all Time".
-Despite these honors, the ALA's Office for Intellectual Freedom has indicated that Tyrell has been frequently banned and challenged in the United States.
+Tyrell won the 2006 Los Angeles Times Book Prize for Young Adult Novel, and Time has included it on their list of the "100 Best Young Adult Books of all Time".

 Reception

 Reviews

 Tyrell received starred reviews from Booklist and Publishers Weekly.

 On behalf of Booklist, Hazel Rochman described Tyrell as "heartbreakingly realistic", though noted "there are some plot contrivances".
 Publishers Weekly also found the "plot developments realistic".

 Rochman found the first-person narration to be "pitch perfect: fast, funny, and anguised".
 Kirkus Reviews highlighting that Booth "clearly understands how teens living on the edge—in shelters, in projects, on the street—live, talk and survive".
 Reviewers found that part of the novel's realism came from the language Tyrell and others in the novel used.
 Publishers Weekly noted that "Tyrell's frank talk about sex may be offensive for some readers, but only adds to his character's credibility".
 Rochman similarly mentioned "there’s also lots of use of the n-word, though the term is employed in the colloquial sense, not as an insult".